 7. The Happiness Advantage by Shawn Anchor

 According to Shawn Anchor’s research, we don’t find happiness, or even achieve it: we are happiness.
 In The Happiness Advantage, Anchor explains how positivity has neurological effects (the good kind).
 Moreover, he’s applied his research and his own years of experiences as a Harvard lecturer in nearly every possible environment known to man, from the high school locker room to chairman of the board.
-The ‘advantage’ of Anchor’s book is its breathtaking ability to take us out of the mundanity of life and into what really matters: the joy of being.
+The ‘advantage’ of Anchor’s self-help book is its breathtaking ability to take us out of the mundanity of life and into what really matters: the joy of being.

 8. The Gifts of Imperfection by Brene Brown

 Based on a strong foundation of original research, and engagingly presented with candid storytelling, The Gifts of Imperfection provides methods for letting go of the notion of a "perfect life" and encourages individuals to look for unique details that make their life their own.
 It provides readers with blueprints for cultivating feelings of self-worth and acceptance, while letting go of shame and self-destructive thinking, allowing people to embrace the perfection of imperfection.